John Milton: Divorce

 Milton wrote during a period when thoughts about divorce were anything but simplistic; rather, there was active debate among thinkers and intellectuals at the time.
 However, Milton's basic approval of divorce within strict parameters set by the biblical witness was typical of many influential Christian intellectuals, particularly the Westminster divines.
 Milton addressed the Assembly on the matter of divorce in August 1643, at a moment when the Assembly was beginning to form its opinion on the matter.
-In the Doctrine & Discipline of Divorce, Milton argued that divorce was a private matter, not a legal or ecclesiastical one.
+In the Doctrine and Discipline of Divorce, Milton argued that divorce was a private matter, not a legal or ecclesiastical one.
 Neither the Assembly nor Parliament condemned Milton or his ideas.
 In fact, when the Westminster Assembly wrote the Westminster Confession of Faith they allowed for divorce ('Of Marriage and Divorce,' Chapter 24, Section 5) in cases of infidelity or abandonment.
 Thus, the Christian community, at least a majority within the 'Puritan' sub-set, approved of Milton's views.

-Nevertheless, reaction among Puritans to Milton's views on divorce was mixed.
+Nevertheless, the reaction among Puritans to Milton's views on divorce was mixed.
 Herbert Palmer, a member of the Westminster Assembly, condemned Milton in the strongest possible language:

 Palmer expressed his disapproval in a sermon addressed to the Westminster Assembly.
-The Scottish commissioner Robert Baillie described Palmer's sermon as one "of the most Scottish and free sermons that ever I heard any where."
+The Scottish commissioner Robert Baillie described Palmer's sermon as one "of the most Scottish and free sermons that ever I heard anywhere".